 Weather & Climate

-The Wet season in MalaMala runs from October to April, during summer, when stormy afternoons are not uncommon.
-The heat can be harsh during the daytime.
-Winter, from May to September, on the other hand, tends to be dry and mild.
-Temperatures can drop quite dramatically at night, however, and early mornings will feel quite cool.
+Summer in MalaMala runs from October to April.
+The midday heat can be harsh at this time of year, and since it is also the Wet season, afternoon storms are not uncommon.
+Winter, from May to September, tends to be dry and mild.
+Temperatures can drop quite dramatically at night during winter, and early mornings will feel quite cool.

 More about the weather and climateBest Time To Visit

-The Dry season (May to September) months are recommended for getting the best out of a wildlife-viewing experience in MalaMala.
-Animals can be found milling around the few remaining water sources, and the views open up as the bush recedes.
-During the Wet season (October to April), the vegetation is green and lush and birding is at its prime, but afternoon storm activity can spoil the best-laid plans.
+The dry winter months (May to September) are recommended for getting the best out of wildlife viewing in MalaMala.
+Animals can be found milling around the few remaining water sources, and views open up as the bush recedes.
+During summer (October to April), the vegetation is green and lush and birding is at its prime, but afternoon storms might occasionally spoil the best-laid plans.

 More about the best time to visit